howientc/jeep-navigation/README.md

 Optimizing diagonal movement is tricky because we could miss an extraction point if we don't check all possibilities surrounding the point.
 We could always visit cardinal points, but that might be more costly

+### MOve big then  decrease

+### Just look at midpoints. go big distances at first and binary earch back

 #### Advanced Heuristics

 As it turns out, real-world topology isn't a bunch of random points.
 It's likely made up of slopes which end in peaks before going down the other side.
 Suppose we're hiking and climbing a peak, we'd walk until we hit a ridge line, and then walk up that ridge line until we hit a spot higher than its surroundings.
 This would either be the main peak, or an "extraction point".
 This works for us because